hæckels won’t stop until it’s perfected wellness

 Exactly a hundred years after the Enniscrone bathhouses were founded, a new story began.
 This story takes place in Margate, 2012, a tranquil and charming seaside town on Kent’s north coast which has gained an air of coolness about it in recent years.
 Home to about 60,000 people, the spot is known for the Turner Contemporary Art Gallery, the harbour arm, good restaurants, and a long sandy beach which looks out onto the North Sea.
 In 2012, Dom Bridges, who previous had an illustrious advertising career, was a volunteer beach warden (and coastal enthusiast) living in Margate.
 He felt that seaweed, often seen as little more than an annoyance by beachgoers, was getting a hard time.
 He began to research the properties of seaweed, and started both harvesting and harnessing the power of seaweed.
 Initially he made a seaweed soap from seaweed he would snip off the sea floor and rinse in his kitchen.
 He gave this to friends.
 The first Hæckels product was born.

 Almost 13 years on, Hæckels could be considered the most iykyk beauty brand in the UK, if not the world.
 You can find products everywhere from Margate to Osaka.
 Charlie Vickery, managing director, refers to Hæckels as a “360 wellness brand”.
-This means yes, skincare, but it also means candles that can elevate our personal spaces, scents to make us feel better when out and about, you get the idea.
+This means yes, skincare haircare and face oil, but it also means Hæckels candles that can elevate our personal spaces, scents to make us feel better when out and about, you get the idea.
 Crucially, both setting Hæckels apart from others, and underpinning their entire operation, is that they’re also holistically good.
 The products work well sure, but equally, Hæckels is trying to be genuinely sustainable.
 Seaweed is still at the heart of their products, particularly the beauty range, but using local produce is just the beginning.

 “There’s a 1000 nos for every yes when we’re coming up with products.
 I think it shows that while we could go and do things other brands are doing, we stay in our lane, we stick to our own ecosystem.”
 Vickery says.
 Adding, “we don’t like to lean on experience, we like to create a new path forward.”